 A comprehensive analysis of that dialogue along with policy recommendations can be found in G2G Voices 1.

-Taking into consideration all these voices, UNFPA is developing a post-dialogue brief on the solutions and next steps raised at the dialogue to share with policy makers and other stakeholders.
 At UNFPA, we are committed to supporting Sri Lanka by utilizing elaborate evidence-based data, and translating this into policy implications.
 By generating policy fora and discussions and facilitating generation to generation dialogues, we can together identify how, where and with whom investments should be made to harness the potential of the Sri Lankan population and enter the next stage of Sri Lanka’s development.